Kids Health Watch is brought to you by our friends and Magnolia Springs Pediatrics

-Hey guys, it’s getting warmer and that means we come to the summer in Baldwin County and the enjoyment of the beautiful water.
+Hey guys, it’s warming up and that means we are coming to the summer in Baldwin County and the enjoyment of the beautiful water.
 But with the fun comes some responsibility to prevent accidents for kids.
-Today we will talk about water safety around your house, the pool, and on a boat.
+Today, we will talk about water safety around your house, the pool, and on a boat.

 Boating is a great activity to do with your family, but please consider these words of advice.
 Make sure all persons (young and old) are fitted with approved life jackets.
 Even the most experienced boater or sailor can capsize and/or fall overboard.
 Be sure that a licensed boater handles the watercraft at all times and understands the markers in the bay and near piers.